max-7189/maxblog/content/posts/tea-inventory-system.md

 - Support for multi-user collaboration and permission management
 - Enhanced integration with external systems (such as POS)

-The Tea system significantly improves beverage shop inventory management efficiency through advanced prediction algorithms and intuitive user interfaces, reducing inventory waste and optimizing the restocking process, representing the latest level of inventory management technology in the industry.
+The TeaInventory system significantly improves beverage shop inventory management efficiency through advanced prediction algorithms and intuitive user interfaces, reducing inventory waste and optimizing the restocking process, representing the latest level of inventory management technology in the industry.